5 Questions To Ask When Buying A Business #1 Best Advice

 Are you willing to agree to a non-competition clause?

-There’s nothing worse than buying a business only to realize that the business owners are planning to establish a new identical business, poaching all clients in the meantime.
+There’s nothing worse than buying a business only to realise that the business owners are planning to establish a new identical business, poaching all clients in the meantime.

 Financial expert Peter Wilesmith believes that ensuring the current owner is steering clear of the industry should be a definitive aspect when purchasing a business.
 “If the seller is building up a new business in a similar industry, you have to wonder why he’d sell the company to stay in the same lane.
 It’s a serious red flag that could cost you a worrying amount of money.”